SEXUAL HEALTH RESOURCES FOR YOUTH

 SPAN (Safehouse Progressive Alliance for Non-Violence) is a local organization dedicated to ending violence against women.

-Amplify your voice is an awesome website about what is happening in the world today that relates to your sexual health.
-It has everything from movies, to articles, to politics and it’s totally created for youth, by youth.
+Amplify Your Voice is an awesome website about what is happening in the world today that relates to your sexual health.
+It's created for youth, by youth.

 Do something is all about getting involved!
 They have several different causes and ways to do something to create positive change in your community.